curityio/grafana/README.md

 Check out [Getting Started with Grafana](https://grafana.com/docs/grafana/latest/guides/getting_started/)

 # Quickstart Guide
 If you just want to review the dashboard, consider to setup your environment using Docker.
-For that purpose a configuration file for Prometheus and a docker-compose file were added to the repository.
-Using docker-compose you can start the required containers with a single command.
+For that purpose a configuration files for Prometheus and Grafana as well as a docker-compose file were added to the repository.
+Using docker-compose you can configure and start the required containers with a single command.
 Run the following command inside the repository to create an environment:

 ```